fleetdm/fleet/docs/Contributing/Testing-and-local-development.md

     data is key for fleetd to communicate with the TUF server.

 - If you haven't already, create the output directories where you will house the installer and the manifest.
-- Pass the JSON data you copied above as well as the path to the installer/manifest directory to the `build-fleetd-base.sh` script and run it:
+- Pass the JSON data you copied above, the path to the installer/manifest directory, and the signing identity from your developer certificate to the [`local-fleetd-base.sh`](../../tools/tuf/test/local-fleetd-base.sh) script and run it:
-  `UPDATE_ROOTS='{"data": "here"} INSTALLER_MANIFEST_OUTPUT_DIR=./tmp/fleetd-base-dir build-fleetd-base.sh`
+  `UPDATE_ROOTS='{"data": "here"} INSTALLER_MANIFEST_OUTPUT_DIR=./tmp/fleetd-base-dir SIGNING_IDENTITY=foobar local-fleetd-base.sh`
 - Move on to step 3 of Serving the signed fleetd-base installer

 #### Serving the signed fleetd-base installer